sematext/docs/docs/integration/express.js.md

 This is the Express.js monitoring and logging agent for Sematext, written entirely in Node.js without CPU and memory overhead.
 It's easy to install and require in your source code.

 ## Sematext Express.js Agent Quick Start
 This lightweight, open-source [Express.js monitoring agent](https://github.com/sematext/sematext-agent-express) collects Node.js process and performance metrics and sends them to Sematext.
-It is available as an [NPM package](https://nodei.co/npm/sematext-agent-express/) that can be added to Node.js source code like any other NPM module.
+It is available as an [npm package](https://nodei.co/npm/sematext-agent-express/) that can be added to Node.js source code like any other npm module.

 First you install the npm module.
 ```bash